 In Slime Rancher ($20 on Steam), you use your vacuum gun to suck up cute, colorful slimes on an alien planet.
 Then you stick them in a pen to harvest their poop to buy better slime-sucking guns.
 Oh, and the slimes try to eat their poop, and sometimes get ornery if they eat poop from another slime species.
 It’s a pretty cool farming game.

-Stellaris ($40 on Steam) brings grand strategy to space, and it’s great—a loosely defined sandbox that allows emergent gameplay to create tales of empire and tragedy across the stars.
+Stellaris ($40 on Green Man Gaming) brings grand strategy to space, and it’s great—a loosely defined sandbox that allows emergent gameplay to create tales of empire and tragedy across the stars.
 As we said in our Stellaris review: “Freed from the chains of history Paradox has created something creative and bold and inspiring, something that illuminates just how vast and unknowable space is and how tiny our place in it.”

-It took over a year for a Mad Max ($20 on Steam) Linux port to arrive, but the wait may have been worthwhile.
+It took over a year for a Mad Max ($20 on Green Man Gaming) Linux port to arrive, but the wait may have been worthwhile.
 The game proved divisive when it launched, with critics lamenting its lack of soul and many gamers praising its Arkham Knight-like fisticuffs and glorious car combat.
 There’s a beautiful open world to explore and varied enemies to fight.
 Mad Max is a lot of fun despite its abundant filler and poor pacing.